Chapter 7:

 The pair stepped into the portal.

-About a minute later, a group of four shadowy figures went through the portal after them.
+About a minute later, two shadowy figures went through the portal after them.

 The duo emerged from the portal on Floor Fifteen.
 They showed their nameplates to the guard and were let through without incident.
 As they exited the cavern that housed the portal gate, Renji noticed that this floor was a lot flatter and more open compared to Floor Twenty.
 He could make out an abundance of farmland in the distance.